dylanschlichting/numerical_mixing/README.md

 # `numerical_mixing`

-JAMES_numerical_mixing contains some of the information needed to reproduce figures shown in Schlichting et al. JAMES.
+numerical_mixing contains some of the information needed to reproduce figures shown in Schlichting et al. JAMES.
 If you want to access the TXLA model output, see https://pong.tamu.edu/thredds/catalog/catalog.html.
 This repository is organized as follows:
 * analysis_scripts: Contains scripts used to generate data for non-tracer budget figures (i.e. histograms)
 * budget_scripts: Contains scripts used to generate each term in the tracer budgets.
 Detailed description below.
 * figures: Contains Jupyter notebooks used to generate all manuscript figures.